 Collecting Prescriptions from the Towcester Medical Centre

-If you wish to collect your prescription from us and take it to a pharmacist yourself for it to be dispensed this will take TWO WORKING DAYS from the day you place your repeat order with us.
+If you wish to collect your prescription from us and take it to a chemist yourself for it to be dispensed this will take TWO WORKING DAYS for the prescription to be printed and signed by a doctor from the day you place your repeat order with us.

 It helps us help you if you are consistent with your chosen method of collecting prescriptions or medications.
 Altering prescription destination at the time of ordering can lead to errors and delays as the records have to be manually overridden which is not always reliable.